 The standards concerning student behavior are set forth in detail in the Student Handbook.
-Guidance in these areas is provided through the Student Development Office as well as through faculty advisors.
+Guidance in these areas is provided through the Student Development Office.

 Attending Calvary University is a privilege, not a right.
 Calvary may insist on the withdrawal of a student at any time that the student, in the opinion of the school, does not conform to the established regulations and standards of conduct.